stackbit-projects/silvestru-site-f4da8/services.md

           what happens to 99% of those emails?

           Spam.
 Trash.
 "Please stop emailing me I will call the cops".

-Or the most painful one - ignored.
+          Or just simply (and most painful) - ignored.

-          The way to get a decision-maker's attention and their reply is not by doing what everyone else is doing.
-There is a better way to get your foot in the door (ask me).
+          Want to reverse that trend and start getting calls and meetings?
+I can help.
         image: images/fut_in_door.jpg
         image_alt: Foot in door wearing fuzzy slippers
         media_position: right